Understanding How Chords In A Major Key Are Made (+ Chords In Major Keys Chart)

 Why is this?

 Remember your note interval basics: A-B are a tone (whole step) apart, but B-C are a semitone (half step) apart.
-So, the distance between the A-C notes is one and a half tones (steps), which equals a minor third interval.

 B minor is the chord built from the 3rd note degree of the scale in our example key.
 It contains the B (root) - D (minor 3rd) - F# (major 3rd from the D and a perfect 5th from the B root).

-The next chord built from the 4th note degree in the key of G major is a C major chord which comprises of layered thirds: C - E - G
+The next chord built from the 4th note degree in the key of G major is a C major chord, which comprises layered thirds:

-The chord built from the 5th scale degree layers thirds starting on the D root note, creating the D major chord: D - F# - A
+The chord built from the 5th scale degree layers thirds starting on the D root note, creating the D major chord:

-The chord built from the 6th degree is an E minor and contains the notes E - G - B. Here, intervals of a minor 3rd and major 3rd are stacked.
+The chord built from the 6th degree is an E minor and contains the following notes:

 Diminished chord: The oddball

 So, the chords 1-6 in a major key are a combination of three major chords (degrees 1-4-5) and three minor chords (degrees 2-3-6).
-The chord built from the last note in a major scale - the 7th degree - is a diminished chord.

-In the key of G this is F# diminished: F# - A - C.
+In the key of G, this is F# diminished: F# – A – C.

 Diminished chords have the interval formula 1-b3-b5.
 That is, they contain a root note (1), a minor third (b3 = 3 semitones above the root), and a flat (diminished) 5th (b5 = 6 semitones above the root ).